 Norwich Terrier: 101 Is the Norwich Terrier the right breed for your family?
 From breed information, health issues and where to purchase a puppy...
 You'll find it all right here.

 Watch Dogs Norwich Terriers make good watch dogs!
-Like most small dogs, in fact, this little guy will think he's your own personal guardian against the mail man, ups, the neighbor's cat, etc.!.
+Like most small dogs, this little guy will think he's your own personal guardian against the mail man, ups man, the neighbor's cat, etc.!.

 There could very well be Norwich Terrier rescue group near you.